 Implementing a blanket approach to asymptomatic testing will therefore not lead to the required outcomes and we will be looking to target testing where our health surveillance highlights increased risk.

 People living in care homes and other similar residential settings are amongst the most vulnerable, with many relying on close personal care.
-Since 15 June we have been testing all staff on a weekly basis, which is highlighting that prevalence rates are low.
+From 15 June we were testing all staff on a weekly basis.
+Due to the continued low prevalence this was changed to fortnightly on 10 August.
+Where there are higher prevalence rates in some areas of Wales then the frequency of the testing will be increased.
 There are risks to consider in relation to false positives which could potentially impact on future testing results.
 Therefore we will actively monitor any risks.

-- Test all care home staff on a weekly cycle and provide continued access to a dedicated care home portal.
-If prevalence rates remain low then we will move to a fortnightly cycle of testing this summer.
+- Test all care home staff on a fortnightly cycle and provide continued access to a dedicated care home portal.
+Where there are higher prevalence rates then the frequency will be increased.

 - Target where there are any new cases and act immediately, which would include deploying our mobile testing units to test all residents in care homes in cases where a positive test is found.